esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/03-Working with a private Docker Registry.md

 `buildkit-config.tom` you can use as a starting point.
 :::

-## Using the private registry in testing a production installation
+## Using the private registry in testing a production-like installation

-When testing a production installation, you can configure the Helm charts to use the images from your private registry instead of Docker Hub.
+When testing a production-like installation, you can configure the Helm charts to use the images from your private registry instead of Docker Hub.
 To do so, you can define the `ESTHESIS_REGISTRY` environment variable to point to the private registry.
 This variable should point to the IP address of your Microk8s VM using port 32000.
 For example:
 ```shell
 ESTHESIS_REGISTRY=localhost:32000 helmfile sync
 ```